Surprisingly strong jobs report: America adds 467,000 positions in January – KION546

 America’s jobs recovery got an unexpected boost in January despite the Omicron variant spreading rapidly throughout the country.

-The economy added 467,000 jobs last month, significantly better than most economists had expected.
+The economy added 467,000 jobs last month, the Bureau of Labor Statistics said Friday, significantly better than most economists had expected.

+Restaurants and bars added more than 100,000 jobs.
+Logistics and business services jobs also increased.

+Once again economists got it totally wrong.
+It’s a reminder that there are a lot of moving parts in the pandemic economy, making it hard for economic models to keep up with a situation that’s so in flux.

+Even so, the Omicron variant left its mark on American workers last month.
+The number of people working remotely because of the virus increased to 15.4%, for example.
+A total of 6 million people said they worked fewer hours or not at all because of their employer closing or losing business because of the pandemic.
+The number of people jobless for less than five week also increased.

+The average number of hours worked also declined, “showing that the impact of the pandemic is still here as more workers had to cut hours due to illness, quarantine, or family obligations,” said Glassdoor Senior Economist Daniel Zhao.

-The unemployment rate rose to 4%, the first increase in the jobless rate since June 2021.
+The unemployment rate inched up to 4%, the first increase in the jobless rate since June 2021.

 This is a developing story.
 It will be updated